Bat House Color Recommendations and

 Dark blue - less than 85°F. recommend black paint, black roof

-Light red - 100° F. or greater, recommend light shade of paint, white roof
+Light red - 100° F. or greater, recommend light shade of paint.
+Desert environment place in shade

 TEMPERATURE IS A CRITICAL FACTOR in determining bat house use.
 While northern bats often need considerable heating in their roosts, southern bats, especially in lowland desert areas, may need much less.
 By taking advantage of solar heating you can significantly alter the temperature in your bat house.
 The amount of sun exposure needed will vary with local climates.

 In middle and northern latitudes bat houses should receive at least six hours of daily sun, preferably 8-12 hours.
 Additional measures can be taken to enhance the effects of solar heating.
 Contrary to previously published information, painting or staining the outside of your bat house can actually increase the chances of attracting bats.
 Once thought to repel bats due to odor, dark brown or black paint or stain on the exterior of bat houses in the North increases the temperature in the house.
 Carefully caulk all exterior joints before painting.